Azores itinerary: 3 beautiful islands in 10 days

 MID-RANGE/LUXURY: Aldeia da Cuada

-Undoubtedly the most unique place to stay on Flores.
-It’s a centuries-old village turned into a hotel.
-They have 16 cozy stone cottages, a gorgeous pool, spectacular mountain views and the best restaurant on the island.
-We really enjoyed our stay here.
+This centuries-old village turned into a hotel is undoubtedly the most unique place to stay on Flores.
+There are 16 cozy stone cottages, a swimming pool, spectacular mountain views and the best restaurant on the island.
+We absolutely loved our stay here!

 Day 7: The east and north of Flores